 This pub is currently closed (since 25/02/2022)

-The pub has been closed for nearly ywo years now.
+The pub has been closed for over two years now.
 The new owners submitted a change of use planning application to which CAMRA and others lodged strong objections.
 The application was withdrawn in November 2022.
 However, there were signs that work was taking place inside the pub and the Council were asked to investigate whether there have been any breaches of planning control, given the building's listed status.
-In May 2023, planning and Listed Building Consent applications were submitted regarding a change of use to offices.
-These are still pending consideration though the Council's Conservation Officer has made his strong objections clear.
+In May 2023, planning and Listed Building Consent applications were submitted regarding a change of use to supported accomodation.
+Shockingly, and despite the Council's Conservation Officer making his strong objections clear, in March 2024 the Council approved both applications.
+CAMRA has subsequently told the Council that it considers the decision to have been wrongly made because it failed to take proper account of relevant national planning policies and is therefore challengeable in law.
+Their response is awaited.

 Listed Status: II